 Within the Catholic tradition, it is common to ask saints for help interceding with God.
 In other traditions, the relationship with saints is a bit different.
 Saints are considered part of the dead who are willing to offer help to the living, but not all saints are happy to do so, and it is not a good idea to expect them to work for free.
 Some saints will do this, others may not.

-As the patron saint of pilgrims, San Santiago can help protect your in your journeys.
+As the patron saint of pilgrims, San Santiago can help protect you in your journeys.
 He was a fisherman, so he is also helpful to workers, fishermen, and laborers.
 Sometimes, he is petitioned to help with physical illness.
 When you want to protect your home and family, mop your floors from front to back with San Santiago Bath & Floor Wash.
-When you want to carry his help with you, say a prayer to him, and put on a little San Santiago cologne before leaving home.
+When you want to carry his help with you, say a prayer to him before leaving home.

 A Prayer to the Saint

 There is a very common prayer to San Santiago, asking for strength in the battles of life...